 - a.
 Minimum licensing requirements (including appropriate testing and medical qualification) for personnel operating motor vehicles and powered industrial equipment. - b.
 Requirements for the use of seat belts and provision of other safety devices. - c.
 Training for specialty vehicle operators. - d.
 Requirements for motor vehicle maintenance and inspection. - e.
 Uniform traffic and pedestrian control devices and road signs. - f.
 On-site speed limits and other traffic rules. - g.
 Awareness campaigns and incentive programs to encourage safe driving. - h.
+Enforcement provisions.

-Enforcement provisions. - 8.
-SUSPECT AND COUNTERFEIT (S/CI) ITEM CONTROLS.
-Implement S/CI controls as part of DOE's Quality Assurance Program to the extent commensurate with the risks posed by the facility and ensure that the controls contribute to a hazard-free workplace. - a.
-Management systems shall include: - (1) Assurance that items meet the requirements for their intended use; - (2) Mechanisms to continually update information on S/CIs and associated suppliers; - (3) Control of the introduction and use of S/CIs through design, procurement, and inspection/maintenance; no S/CIs shall be used or introduced intentionally unless found acceptable through the disposition process; - (4) Identification and disposition of S/CIs in safety systems and applications that create potential hazards (safety systems are those systems, components, or structures whose failure could adversely affect the environment, safety, or health of the public or the health or safety of workers); - (5) Maintaining current, accurate information on S/CIs and associated suppliers using all available sources and disseminating relevant information on S/CIs to field organizations and contractors; - (6) Training and informing managers, supervisors, and workers of S/CI controls, including prevention, detection, and disposition of S/CIs;
+- 8. Implement S/CI controls as part of DOE's quality assurance program to the extent commensurate with the risks posed by the facility and its work and which contributes to a hazard-free workplace for workers. - a.
+Management systems shall include: - (1) Assurance that items meet the requirements for their intended use; - (2) Mechanisms to continually update information on S/Cls and associated suppliers; - (3) Procurement controls that preclude the introduction and use of S/Cls; no S/Cls shall be used or introduced intentionally unless found acceptable through the disposition process; - (4) Identification and disposition of S/CIs in safety systems and applications that create potential hazards; - (5) Communicating and sharing of S/CI information; - (6) Training and informing managers, supervisors, and workers of S/CI controls, including prevention, detection and disposition of S/CIs; - (7) Assurance that the standards and methods used in determining the acceptability of items is based on consensus standards and/or commonly accepted industry practices, unless inconsistent with applicable law or otherwise impractical; and - (8) Aggressive pursuit of legal remedies, civil and criminal, to protect DOE resources, employees, and mission.

-- (7) Assurance that the standards and methods used in determining the acceptability of items is based on consensus standards and/or commonly accepted industry practices, unless inconsistent with applicable law or otherwise impractical; and - (8) Aggressive pursuit of legal remedies, civil and criminal, to protect DOE resources, employees, and mission. - b.
-S/CI controls shall include: - (1) Engineering involvement in the procurement process, particularly in development of specifications during inspection and testing, and when replacing, maintaining, or modifying equipment. - (2) Implementation of procurement procedures that preclude the introduction of S/CIs by: - (a) Identifying technical and quality assurance requirements in procurement specifications; - (b) Only accepting items that comply with the procurement specifications; and - (c) Inspecting inventory and storage areas to identify, control, and disposition S/CIs. - (3) Development and implementation of procedures for inspection, identification, evaluation, and disposition of S/CIs installed in safety systems.
-Engineering evaluations of S/CIs installed in safety systems or in applications that create potential hazards shall consider potential risks to the public and worker, cost/benefit considerations, and include a schedule for replacement, if replacement is required. - (4) Routine maintenance cycles and/or inspection activities for non-safety systems shall include provisions for the identification of S/CIs.
-S/CIs identified during these activities shall be reported, evaluated, and dispositioned. - (5) Prior to destroying or disposing of S/CIs, the Inspector General (IG) shall be consulted to determine whether there is need to retain them in the event of litigation. - (6) Testing of procured or in-place S/CIs as necessary.
-Testing methods shall be approved by engineering personnel.
+- b.
+S/CI controls shall include: - (1) Engineering involvement in the procurement process, particularly in development of specifications during inspection and testing, and when replacing, maintaining or modifying equipment. - (2) Implementation of procurement procedures that preclude the introduction of S/CIs by: - (a) Identifying technical and quality assurance requirements in procurement specifications; - (b) Only accepting items that comply with the procurement specifications; and - (c) Removing and destroying S/CIs from inventory and storage areas. - (3) Development and implementation of procedures for inspection, identification, evaluation, and disposition of S/CIs installed in safety systems.
+Engineering evaluations of S/CIs installed in safety systems or in applications that create potential hazards shall consider potential risks to the public and worker, cost/benefit considerations, and include a schedule for replacement, if replacement is required. - (4) Routine maintenance cycles and/or inspection activities for non-safety systems shall include provisions for the identification of S/Cls.
+S/Cls identified during these activities shall be reported, evaluated, and dispositioned. - (5) Prior to destroying of S/CIs, the IG shall be consulted to determine whether there is need to retain them in the event of litigation. - (6) Testing of procured or in place S/Cls as necessary.
+Testing methods shall be approved by engineering personnel. - (7) Reporting S/CIs to the responsible program office and the IG shall be in accordance with DOE O 231.1, DOE O 232.1 and DOE 2030.4B. - (8) Conducting trend analysis and issue lessons learned for use in improving all S/CIs activities. - (9) Collect and disseminate to other Federal agencies and private industry information of S/CIs.